Be part of a new project CEC – Central Europe Connect – Joint Certificate Program and enrich your study period about new knowledges.

-Bachelor students (II and III year) with an excellent command of English, outstanding study performance and interest to study in multicultural group.
+Bachelor students (II and III year) and Master students with an excellent command of English, outstanding study performance and interest to study in multicultural group.

 Application must contain